The general static spherical perfect fluid solution with EoS parameter w=-1/6: Introduction: SSSPF solutions for isothermal EoS

-with constant $w$, for the static spherically symmetric (SSS) case.
 In eq.(\ref{ee}), $G_{\mu\nu}$ is the Einstein tensor, and for its definition we use the conventions of~\cite{mtw}. $\kappa$ is the coupling constant, and $T_{\mu\nu}$ the stress-energy-momentum (SEM) tensor.
 The form (\ref{pfemt}) for $T_{\mu\nu}$ describes a so-called {\it perfect fluid}, sometimes called the {\it isotropic} perfect fluid, which corresponds to a fluid without viscosity and heat conduction, where $\rho$ and $p$ are the energy density and pressure, respectively, as measured by an observer moving with the fluid; and $u_{\mu}$ is the fluid's four-velocity.
 Another aspect of the description of a perfect fluid is an assumed relation $f(p,\rho)=0$, called an {\em equation of state} (EoS).
 For analyses of stellar structure, the {\it polytropic} EoS, $p\propto \rho^{\gamma}$ is often used, while in cosmology, the isothermal\footnote{In the literature, this EoS is sometimes called the {\it barotropic} EoS or the {\it linear} EoS.
-However, most dictionaries give the meaning of {\it barotropic} as the property that the pressure depends on the density only, and {\it linear} would include relationships like $p = p_{0} +w\rho$, so we believe that the phrase {\it proportional EoS} is more appropriate.} EoS, (\ref{eos}) is relevant.
+However, most dictionaries give the meaning of {\it barotropic} as the property that the pressure depends on the density only, and {\it linear} would include relationships like $p = p_{0} +w\rho$, so we believe that the phrase {\it isothermal} EoS is more appropriate, similar to the isothermal EoS of the classical ideal gas, $pV =$ constant} EoS, (\ref{eos}) is relevant.
 For example, $w=0$ describes the matter-dominated (or ``pressureless dust") case, since galaxies are taken to behave like the atoms of a cold gas filling the universe, \mbox{$w=1/3$} the radiation-dominated case (e.g. early universe), \mbox{$w<-1/3$} dark energy and \mbox{$w<-1$} phantom energy; concepts that arose recently \cite{de,phantom}, in the context of the acceleration of the expansion of the universe \cite{acceleration-hiZsst,acceleration-SCP}.